Omkar0301/node-microservices/README.md

 - `npm run start` - Start all services in production mode
 - `npm run lint` - Lint all services
 - `npm run format` - Format all services with Prettier
-- `npm run install:all` - Install dependencies for all services
+- `npm run install:services` - Install dependencies for all services

 ### Service Level Scripts